JianGuoPaPa/A-Small-Function-Everday/README.md

 # A-Small-Function-Everday
-try to maintain a thoughtful man everyday
+try to be a coding man everyday